 1. Home Security System

-One of the best ways to ensure your child will be safe home alone is to install a home security system.
-It not only protects your children from potential danger, with new technology advances, parents can keep an eye on the house from their smartphone.
+One of the best ways to ensure your child will be safe at home alone is to install a home security system.
+It not only protects your children from potential danger, but with new technological advances, parents can keep an eye on the house from their smartphones.
 While you are away from the home, apps from Rocky Mount security systems and other similar ones can alert you via email or text message if something changes in the security system, such as the alarm being triggered or turned off.
 Plus, new home security systems come with smoke and carbon monoxide detectors, offering even more security to your home.

 2. Phone Rule

-While it can be tempting to call them persistently to check-in, trust that they are being responsible.
+While it can be tempting to call them persistently to check in, trust that they are being responsible.
 Most children are likely to be responsible if they know their parents trust them.

 Also, before you leave, make sure they know where the emergency contact numbers are and who to call in case of an emergency.
 If they are babysitting younger siblings, be sure to show them numbers for poison control and other numbers of the like.